slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Speed is useful only if you are running in the right direction."
 -- Joel Barker [1945]*

 Direction is more important than velocity.

-Even if we can’t choose the starting point, often we can choose the direction.
+Even if we can’t choose the starting point, we can often choose the direction.
 When possible, position yourself for victory by bringing the target closer.
-Location is better than space amount so trade space for time.
+Location beats quantity so trade space for time.

 > *"Choose the neighbour before choosing the house."
 -- vox populi*